apache/maven-site/content/markdown/tools/mvnup.md

 - Shipped with Maven 4 (from 4.0.0-rc4 on), no extra installation needed
 - Usable with Linux, Windows, and MacOS
 - Command-line tool with check/apply workflow
-- Automatic POM discovery and multi-module project support
+- Automatic POM discovery and multi-module/subproject project support
 - Supports model version 4.0.0 (compatible to be built with Maven 3) and 4.1.0 (Maven 4 only)
 - Intelligent inference to remove redundant information in Maven 4.1.0+ models
 - Upgrade deprecated phase names to new Maven 4 phase names